wmbusmeters/wmbusmeters/README.md

 (you must enter "")

 `wmbusmeters --robot --meterfiles auto MyTapWater multical21 12345678 ""`

+If you have a Multical21 meter and you have received a KEM file and its password, from your water municipality, then you can use the XMLExtract.java utility to get the meter key from the KEM file.
+You need to unzip the the KEM file first though, if it is zipped.

 You can run wmbusmeters with --logtelegrams to get log output that can be placed in a simulation.txt file.
 You can then run wmbusmeter and instead of auto (or an usb device) provide the simulationt.xt